 In 2016, throughout the year, every third day on average we opened a new Dino-branded store somewhere in Poland.
 Each location has been very carefully chosen by our experienced staff so that the stores are easy to reach for our customers, and also at reasonable distances from our distribution centres so we can supply the stores daily with fresh, inexpensive products.
 At the same time, the number of employees, working for us at the headquarters, in the warehouses, and at the stores, has grown to approximately 10 thousand.
 The store chain itself has grown to over 600 stores, and also our presence in the north of the country is becoming stronger.
 The way north has been opened for us by our third distribution centre, in Jastrowie near Piła, which became operational in July 2016.

-In 2017 we opened 147 new stores while we ended the year with a network numbering 775 stores.
-We have a well-tested and fine-tuned growth strategy allowing more and more residents of Poland to think about Dino as the store to do their daily shopping.
-The PEF VI Fund managed by Enterprise Investors sold its entire stake (49%) in Dino on the Warsaw Stock Exchange.
+In the same year shares of the “DINO POLSKA” S.A. debuted on the Warsaw Stock Exchange.
 From that moment several million Poles, through mutual funds and open-end pension funds, individual investors and reputable international institutions have been the co-owners of Dino Polska.
 Following the IPO Dino Polska continues to be a company predominantly owned by Polish capital.